Winnipeg Jets Fail to Capitalize on Power-Play Chances in 3-2 Loss to L.A. Kings

 The Jets were on the power play for the final three minutes of the second period because of overlapping Los Angeles penalties and had 1:05 with the man advantage to start the third.

-Winnipeg had a couple of close-in scoring chances to start the third, but Petersen denied a tying goal.
-The Jets also had a power play eight minutes into the period and couldn’t corral a loose puck in front of the net and turn it into a goal.
+Winnipeg also had a power play eight minutes into the period and couldn’t corral a loose puck in front of the net and turn it into a goal.

-The Jets went into the game four points back of the idle Vegas Golden Knights (79 points) for the final wild-card spot in the Western Conference, and three points behind the Dallas Stars, who were in San Jose for a late Saturday game.
-Winnipeg has one game in hand over Vegas, but Dallas has played three fewer games than the Jets.
+“Cal stepped up and played a great game,” said defenceman Sean Durzi, who picked up an assist on Kopitar’s goal.
+“I thought a couple times we hung him out to dry and, obviously, he made the big stops for us, which was huge.”

 The Jets were without leading-scorer Kyle Connor and defenceman Nate Schmidt for the third straight game as they’ve been in the league’s COVID-19 protocol.
 They should be cleared by the time Winnipeg hosts the Detroit Red Wings on Wednesday.